JFK20/ha-draw/README.md

 # Home Assistant: React Lovelace Card
-#### (React + TypeScript + Vite)

-This project was bootstrapped from the @vite template which provides a minimal setup to get React working in Vite with some ESLint rules.
+This project was bootstrapped from the [homeassistant-react-lovelace](https://github.com/samuelthng/homeassistant-react-lovelace) Repo which provides a minimal setup to get vite working in Home Assistant with some ESLint rules.

 ## To add to Lovelace: